Q: What's the best way to reach you?

 Q: I’m a new client and I’m wondering what happens during our first session?

 A: Welcome and I look forward to starting our work together!
 During the first session, I will conduct what is called an intake or diagnostic evaluation where we will review your history and background, explore the factors in your life that have impacted you in significant ways, and discuss your current motivations and goals for therapy.
-This first session usually takes about 60-minutes.
-During this time, we will also review the paperwork that you have completed as part of your registration as a new patient, which includes office policies and confidentiality agreements.
+This first session can last about an hour.
+During this time, we will also review the paperwork that you have completed as part of your registration as a new client, which includes office policies and confidentiality agreements.
 Doing so helps ensure that we both understand the expectations for one another in the work that we are about to do together.

-Q: I’m an existing client.
-I’m having an emergency/'breakdown’/mental health crisis right now.
+Q: I’m having an emergency/'breakdown’/mental health crisis right now.
 Can you help me?

 A: Please understand that I am not able to provide “on call” services as a virtual, outpatient practice.
 During non-business hours, my practice is closed in a clinical capacity, which means that I am not checking emails or voicemails during that time.
 During business hours, I may not get to your email or voicemail immediately because I am in session with clients or actively engaged with other business matters.